SolidHal/PrawnOS/README.md

 ## Dependencies

-Building PrawnOS has been tested on Debian 10 Buster (in a VM) _stretch doesn't work as the version of gcc-arm-none-eabi is too old_ This is the only build enviroment that is supported.
+Building PrawnOS has been tested on Debian 10 Buster (in a VM).

+NOTE: _stretch doesn't work as the version of gcc-arm-none-eabi is too old_!

+Debian/Buster is the only build enviroment that is supported.
 These packages are required:

 <!-- Please keep the packages sorted (and in sync with ./tests/build-image.sh): -->